poseiso/class/content/en/posts/00-the-basics/index.md

 - instruction to download the latest version from the website- and that's all you need

+If you have never programmed like NEVER before here's the basic of basic things you need to know:
+[Link to post]

 Now let's create a new project open the downloaded godot this will be the godot project management screen